-In the document entitled, the Government of Saskatchewan recently outlined its position on the Kyoto Protocol.
+In the document entitled Making it Work: A Saskatchewan Perspective on Climate Change Policy, the Government of Saskatchewan recently outlined its position on the Kyoto Protocol.
 I have enclosed a copy for your review.

 The Government of Saskatchewan recognizes that climate change is a serious environmental issue that must be addressed.
 For this reason, Saskatchewan supports many of the principles and objectives underlying the Kyoto Protocol.
 As outlined in our position paper, our province supports the Kyoto Protocol's goal of controlling global climate change by reducing greenhouse gas emissions through co-operative international action.
 Since we do not know the impact on the province, we cannot yet support the Kyoto emissions reduction target and the Kyoto timeframe.
 Saskatchewan is willing to do its fair share to assist in accomplishing national climate change objectives, subject to a fair, equitable climate change plan being put in place.